medeiros/medeiros.github.io/_posts/2020-11-09-Kafka-ksqlDB-Concepts.md

 - Table of Contents
 {:toc}

-## KSQL Overview
+## ksqlDB Overview

 ![](/assets/img/blog/kafka/kafka-ksql-basics.png)

 Figure: ksqlDB Overview.
 {:.figcaption}

-According to [Confluent page](https://www.confluent.io/product/ksql/), KSQL is a streaming mechanism that enables real-time processing against Kafka.
+According to [Confluent page](https://www.confluent.io/product/ksql/), ksqlDB is a streaming mechanism that enables real-time processing against Kafka.
 It provides an intuitive SQL-like interface to manage stream processing, and this approach avoids the burden of write Kafka Streams code (in Python of Java).
 It allow us to perform a very broad range of operations, such as data filtering, transformations, aggregations, joins, windows and session handling.

-Kafka KSQL is not part of Apache Kafka distribution.
+Kafka ksqlDB is not part of Apache Kafka distribution.
 You have to download Confluent dist in order to have it.
 {:.note}